 Middle-level students are prepared for the 21st century through a rigorous continuum of learning.
 Each grade level provides scaffolding to maximize learning potential in each content area.

-The primary goal for this content area focuses on the crucial components of a well-established, rigorous English language class, including grammar, vocabulary, writing, and literature.
-Through various delivery methods, students will study expository, narrative, descriptive, and reflective writing.
-Students read novels, short stories, poetry, nonfiction, and plays from a variety of genres.
+The primary goal for this content area focuses on the crucial components of a well-established, rigorous English Language class.
+These components include grammar, vocabulary, writing, and literature.
+Through various delivery methods, students study expository, narrative, descriptive, and reflective writing.
+Students read novels, short stories, poetry, nonfiction and plays from a variety of genres.
 This is an integrated approach which provides meaningful learning for all students.